onap/policy-parent/docs/apex/APEX-Install-Guide.rst

 .. container:: paragraph

    The following table shows an input event in the left column and an output event in the right column.
-Past the input event into the console where APEX is running, and the output event should appear in the console.
+Paste the input event into the console where APEX is running, and the output event should appear in the console.
 Pasting the input event multiple times will produce output events with different values.